 A: Your confirmation will be emailed to you upon submitting the online registration.
 The confirmation email, along with additional camp information, with be sent to the email address in which you set up your Active Network account.

 Q: What age group should I sign my child up for?

-A: Please be aware of a change from previous years — grade levels stated in program descriptions are now those of the upcoming school year (2015–2016).
-Please double-check to make sure that you sign your child(ren) up for the appropriate age groups.
+A: Grade levels stated in camp descriptions are for the upcoming school year (2018–2019).
+Please double-check to make sure that you sign your child(ren) up for the appropriate grade level.
 We cannot make exceptions.
 Falsified registrations will be cancelled and the registration fee will be refunded minus the $30.00 processing fee.

 Q: Will I receive any additional information after completing registration?

 A: Yes.
-Additional information about the summer camp, arrival, departure, and forms that may require your signature will be emailed before the beginning of the camp in which you registered your child for.
+Additional information about the summer camp, arrival, departure, and forms that may require your signature can be found in your Active Network account.
+Forms will be emailed to the email address in which you used to set up your Active Network account.
 Supplemental forms(s) will be due 2 weeks before the beginning of the camp.
-During the registration process, please provide the email address in which you would like to receive the information.

 Q: Arrival and Departures:

-If you would like to park and walk to drop-off/pick up your child, please know that finding parking can be difficult.
+If you would like to park and walk your child to drop-off/pick-up, please know that finding parking can be difficult.
 Limited metered parking and two-hour parking may be found on Jones and Edenton Streets.
 There is an outdoor parking lot ($2.00/hour) located one block east of the Museum, with entrances on Jones and Edenton Streets.
-The Green Square parking deck is at the corner of Edenton and McDowell Streets, behind the NRC.
+The Green Square Parking Deck is at the corner of Edenton and McDowell Streets, behind the NRC.
 The entrance to the deck is on Edenton between Salisbury and McDowell Streets.
-Please allow plenty of time if you plan to drive in and park.
+Please allow plenty of time if you plan to park.

 Q: Early Departures: